hvoss-techfak/AQGT/new-youtube-gesture-dataset/README.md

 In addition to the video file, the pipeline needs a subtitle file.
 At the moment the project only takes ELAN files (which you would have to annotate manually) or Youtube subtitle files.

+A few notes and requirements for creating the videos:

+1. Please make sure that your videos are in 25 frames per second.
+Currently, the model is not converting between framerates.
+2. Background noise and echo in the voice can be very detrimental for the generation of gestures.
+Please use a good quality microphone or remove any noise using an audio editor ([audacity](https://manual.audacityteam.org/man/noise_reduction.html))
+3. Ensure that all of your body is visible in your own dataset.
+Currently, bone filtering is turned off (OVERWRITE_FILTERING = True in config.py), but the generation quality can suffer from missing or occluded bones.

 To download youtube files with the automatic subtitles enabled, one can use yt-dlp:
 ```
 pip install yt-dlp